 Back at the scenario from the beginning of the post, where you need to remove a nasty bird dropping that’s been there for a while… try to soften it by soaking for several minutes with hot, soapy water then rinse thoroughly.

 If you spill gas or fuel on your wrap, wipe it off as soon as possible with a towel or paper towel at the gas station.
-Hand wash the area thoroughly once able – if you let the spill stay on the wrap too long, it will damage the vinyl.
+Hand-wash the area thoroughly once able – if you let the spill stay on the wrap too long, it will damage the vinyl.

 Bad for business

 If your wrap is dried, cracking or fading – you aren’t taking care of it properly!
-Regular cleaning of a wrapped vehicle will not only help keep the wrap looking good for longer, it is also going to provide a better advertisement for a business.
+Regular cleaning of a wrapped vehicle will not only help keep the wrap looking good for longer, but it is also going to provide a better advertisement for a business.